Updated for 2022

-Many local restaurants prepare delicious options for Hanukkah meals to go, so you can get take-out or delivery and enjoy the meal at home with your family.
+Many local restaurants prepare delicious options for Hanukkah meals both dine-in and to go, so you can enjoy the experience with your family, wherever you like.

 By the way, if you’re planning to make your own latkes and you’re looking for a new recipe, this one from Bon Appétit called “Adam and Maxine’s Famous Latkes” looks very tasty.